Board of Directors

 involved in agriculture for over a decade.
 She started reading and studying agricultural issues in college, ultimately majoring in environmental studies with a concentration in sustainable agriculture at Yale.

 After that, she spent two years working full-time on small vegetable CSA farms on the East Coast.
-She then settled near home in Washington, D.C. for three years where she worked in USDA’s budget office, after which she decided to pursue dual passions for agriculture and sociology at Iowa State.
+She then settled near home in Washington, D.C. for three years where she worked in USDA’s budget office.
 She lives in Ames, Iowa.

 Emily is a graduate of Iowa State University, receiving her undergraduate majors in Agriculture & Society and Animal Science, and will be pursuing a graduate degree in Rural Sociology.

 She is interested in the linkages between rural communities and sustainable food systems; specifically as they relate to community development and wellness programs, community supported agriculture systems, and the barriers that may inhibit an individual’s movement between those systems.
 She is humbled to be learning from and working with the incredible women of WFAN.

 Emily has worked on livestock and horticulture farms, and has been riding horses since before she has been able to walk.
 You will often find her judging horse shows, gardening, and running.

 Sophie grew up attending summer camp on a small farm outside of Iowa City where she first learned about the magic of soil and strength of the earth.
 She currently works as a Communications Specialist at Farm Credit.